mihic/linux-intel-undervolt/README.md

 The second number after `FIVRVoltage` is another index which I don't really know what it means.
 Right now my *.ini* has all three set to the same value, but changing the slider only the voltage at index *_2* changes.
 My guess is this is some feature of Throttlestop, that stores old values that get restored in case of a crash.

-If you are unsure, you can always change the slider in Throttlestop, save the configuration, look at the *.ini* and figure out the correct values.
+4If you are unsure, you can always change the slider in Throttlestop, save the configuration, look at the *.ini* and figure out the correct values.

 You should now have a hex value for each of the voltage planes.
 You can skip the next section (or go along and check the numbers).